Every charge and accusation facing the parents in the college admissions scandal

 Toby MacFarlane, 56, of Del Mar, Calif., former senior executive at a title insurance company.
 MacFarlane is accused of participating in the college recruitment scheme by bribing officials at USC to accept his daughter as a purported soccer recruit and his son as a purported basketball recruit.
 MacFarlane allegedly paid The Key $200,000 in 2014 and Key Worldwide Foundation $250,000 in 2017.

 William McGlashan Jr., 55, of Mill Valley, Calif., senior executive at TPG private equity firm.
+A spokesperson for the company said Wednesday that McGlashan is on indefinite administrative leave "as a result of the charges of personal misconduct against (him)."
 McGlashan is accused of making a $50,000 payment to Key Worldwide Foundation to have his son's ACT exam scores "controlled."
 He is also facing an accusation that he bribed Donna Heinel, USC's senior athletic director, to have his son admitted to the school as a student athlete.

 Marci Palatella, 63, of Healdsburg, Calif., CEO of a liquor distribution company.
 Palatella is accused of taking part in the college entrance exam scheme and the athletic recruitment scheme by conspiring to bribe USC's Heinel to designate her son as a football team recruit in order to get him admitted into the school.
 Palatella is accused of paying Key Worldwide Foundation a total of $475,000 to facilitate the cheating on standardized tests and admission of her son to USC as a purported football player.